 According to the American Forest & Paper Association, 68.1% of paper consumed in the United States was recovered for recycling in 2018.

 Recyclable and Non-Recyclable Paper

-The Paper Recycling Process
+First Phase of Paper Recycling Process

-- Making Pulp or Slurry: Pulping involves water and chemicals.
+- Making pulp or slurry.
+Pulping involves water and chemicals.
 To pulp the paper, machines first chop it before water and chemicals are added.
-The mixture is then heated to break the paper down into paper fibers.
+The mixture is then heated to break down the paper into paper fibers.
 Finally, the mixture turns into a mushy mix, known as a slurry or pulp.

 Paper Recycling Industry Associations

 Companies interested in joining a paper recycling organization may want to consider the following: